Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 [Furnished apartments](#short-term-and-furnished-apartments) come with the kitchen, furniture and everything you need, but they are very expensive.

+Sometimes, the previous tenants want you to buy their furniture.
+They usually ask for a really high price, because they know you want the apartment.
+It's a [common scam](/guides/housing-scams#buy-the-furniture-to-get-the-flat).

 ### Rent is paid by bank transfer

-You usually pay the rent by [bank transfer](/glossary/SEPA-%C3%9Cberweisung).
-You rarely pay the rent with cash, and never with cheques.
+You usually pay rent by [bank transfer](/glossary/SEPA-%C3%9Cberweisung).
+You rarely pay rent with cash, and never with cheques.
+If the landlord uses another payment method, it's probably a [scam](/guides/housing-scams).

 You need a European bank account to make bank transfers.
-You can also use [Wise](/out/transferwise) to transfer money from a non-EU country.
+Use [Wise](/out/transferwise) to transfer money from a non-EU country.

 ### Rooms and floors